skw359/Journey/README.md

 **Things to note:**
 • Currently, full support exists on Apple Watch Ultra and Ultra 2.
 • Other watches models may not display information correctly.
-• International cities may not display correctly (theoretically they should, but it hasn't been verified)